 Configure UCP to use your own TLS certificates and keys

-In the UCP web UI, log in with administrator credentials and navigate to the Admin Settings page.
+Log into the UCP web UI with administrator credentials and navigate to the Admin Settings page.

 After replacing the TLS certificates, your users will not be able to authenticate with their old client certificate bundles.
 Ask your users to access the UCP web UI and download new client certificate bundles.

-If you deployed Docker Trusted Registry, you’ll also need to reconfigure it to trust the new UCP TLS certificates.
+If you deployed Docker Trusted Registry (DTR), you’ll also need to reconfigure it to trust the new UCP TLS certificates.
 Learn how to configure DTR.